stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 2 Points<br>**Prerequisite:** Cult Totem, Lesser
-At the start of your turn, you can instantly attack any target within reach who has attacked one of your allies since your last turn.
+As a free action at the start of your turn, you can attack any target within reach who has attacked one of your allies since your last turn.

 ## Focus of the Ascetic